ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/legacy-lists.md

 modified_at: 2023-09-08
 ---

-# Legacy lists plugin - Ordered and unordered lists
+# Legacy lists plugin

+## Ordered and unordered lists

 <info-box info>
-	There are currently two plugins providing list support for CKEditor&nbsp;5: the regular {@link features/lists lists feature} and the {@link features/legacy-lists legacy lists feature}.
+	There are currently two plugins providing list support for CKEditor&nbsp;5: the regular {@link features/lists lists feature} and this {@link features/lists legacy lists feature}.

-	The legacy list feature is not enabled by default in any of the {@link installation/getting-started/predefined-builds predefined builds}.
 </info-box>

 The list feature lets you create ordered (numbered) and unordered (bulleted) lists.
 You can use ordered lists where the order of the items matters (as in instructions) and unordered lists where it is not that important (as in a list of ingredients).